-Doane Library: Doane’s Library provides both on- and off-campus access to databases, e-books, and full text articles published in peer-reviewed academic and professional journals.
-Access the library at the following link: https://www.doane.edu/library.
-Contact a librarian for assistance by phone (402-826-8287 ) or by email (firstname.lastname@example.org).
+Doane Library: Doane’s Librarians are available to help with student research.
+Request an appointment online (https://www.doane.edu/library), by email (email@example.com), or by phone (402-826-8287).
+The Library provides both on- and off-campus access to databases, e-books and physical books, and full text articles published in peer-reviewed academic and professional journals.
+Access library resources from the library website.

 Military Friendliness Academic Policy: Veterans and active duty military personnel with military obligations are encouraged to communicate to the faculty about these obligations.
 These communications need to occur within the first two weeks of a course, or as soon as military obligations are identified, and the student needs to provide relevant documentation to the faculty.
 If necessary, once the student has self-disclosed and provided proper documentation to the faculty, reasonable arrangements will be implemented to help the student complete their academic coursework.
 More details on the policy are available in the university catalog.